orbitmines/archive/projects/Writing - 2025. A Universal Language.md

   get initial_boundary(): Ray { return this.reverse.terminal_boundary }
   get terminal_boundary(): Ray { return this.last.map(x => Ray.terminal({ initial: x })) }

-  // TODO: Push-back list of possibilities vs list to follow after (using selection for list of possibilities, and add that structure./)
   // if (this.is_boundary()) return this.map(x => x.compose(b))
     // if (b.is_boundary()) return b.map(x => this.compose(x)) //TODO should return x.
   push